itspedia/itspedia.github.io/content/post/Introduction-to-Design-Systems.md

 Building up and breaking down your interface are two methods of thinking about design systematically.
 These approaches are not sequential; they can happen at the same time.
 Think holistically, while also considering the individual pieces that make up the whole.
 Considering each piece that makes up a design will ensure that you are defining components that can be used globally across your product

+## Grammar: The Guidelines of Your System
+A grammar is formed when you apply formal rules to govern the behavior of your elements.